peteCoder/streamit-api/README.md

 "description":"string",
 "author":"id",
 "publish":"bool",
+}
 ```

 # How to Implement User Feedback Functionality

-The goal of every commercial application out is to serve users.
+The goal of every commercial application is to serve and satisfy users.
 How we know our users
-are satisfied with our content is when they give us a feedback on how our app benefits them.
+are satisfied with our content is when they give us feedback on how our app benefits them.
-The most viable and effective way to get user feed back is when users `like` our posts or add a few of them to a list of favourites.
+The most common, viable and effective way to get users' feedback is when they `like` our video posts or add a few of them to their list of favourites.

 ## POST /video/:id/likes/